 Dob in a Litterer uses the latest technology featuring dropdown menus to identify the type, model and colour of the offending vehicle, a map to determine the exact location of where the littering took place, and also includes a photo feature to capture evidence.

-From 1 May 2017, fines will be imposed to those caught littering from their vehicles following a 3-month grace period where warning letters were issued in lieu of fines.
+Since 1 May 2017, fines are imposed on those caught littering from their vehicles following a 3-month grace period where warning letters were issued in lieu of fines.

 Fines will range from $210 for general litter, $500 for Class B hazardous litter which includes lit cigarettes or butts, used syringes and glass, and $1,000 for quantities of litter over 50 litres such as illegal dumping.